wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-manage-teams/includes/messaging-policies.md

 1. Assign your policy to users.
 1. Save the new policy.

-NOTE
+> [!NOTE]
-You can't delete a policy if users are assigned to it.
+> You can't delete a policy if users are assigned to it.
 You must first assign a different policy to all affected users before deleting the original policy.

 ## Messaging policy settings